I'm interested in intellectual property - will I be guaranteed an IP seat during my training contract?

 Would I get feedback on my performance during the training contract?

 Yes.
-You will have regular appraisals at the end of each seat and a more informal mid-seat appraisal as well as day-to-day feedback on the work you do - this is the best way to learn quickly.
-You will also have regular meetings with your allocated training partner throughout the two-year training contract.
+You’ll have regular appraisals at the end of each seat and a more informal mid-seat appraisal as well as day-to-day feedback on the work you do - this is the best way to learn quickly.
+You’ll also have regular meetings with your allocated training partner throughout the two-year training contract.

 If I accepted a training contract at Bristows, does the firm keep in touch before I start work?